lakshaysethi/lakshaysethi/README.md

 ### Hi there 👋
-I engineer Technical Solutions and Software Systems
+I love engineering Technical Solutions and Software Systems

 What I'm working on/Learning now?